irsbugs/cmrt/Who can Log in V2.md

 In using CiviCRM it may be convenient to have two tabs open on your browser.
 One tab is for Webmail the other tab is for CiviCRM.

-**Deleting CiviCRM *Contacts* and WordPress *Users***

-Every WordPress *user account* automatically becomes a CiviCRM *contact*.
-The CiviCRM *contact* can not be deleted, unless the WordPress *user account* has already been deleted.
-Thus, keeping WordPress *user accounts* to a tidy format and at a minimum reduces *contacts* existing on CiviCRM that may not be necessary.

-When deleting CiviCRM *contacts* note they remain in the CiviCRM database, but with the *is_deleted* field set to *True*.
-If *delete permanently* is selected this removes the *contact* entry from the CiviCRM database.

-Email accounts created in Webmail do not proliferate their existance or data to WordPress or CiviCRM.
-Thus, apart from the five detailed above for CMRT officiers, there can be any number of other email accounts.

-Upon deleting a WordPress *User*, then it is probably appropriate to backup and delete any Webmail account(s) of the *User*.

 ### External Identifier